Multimodal Benchmark for Safety Assessment in Industrial Inspection Scenarios: Methods

 At the data level, InspecSafe-V1 adopts the inspection instance as the fundamental organizational unit.
 Multimodal data are structured in a unified format and aligned across modalities via timestamp synchronization and coordinate transformation.
 This alignment guarantees consistency in both structure and semantics across platforms and inspection environments, allowing all data to be integrated into downstream modeling, training, and evaluation pipelines without disruption from platform-specific differences.

 \paragraph*{Data Acquisition}

 Data acquisition is organized using inspection points as the fundamental unit.
 Upon arrival at each predefined point, the inspection robot performs synchronized multimodal recording within a short time window, enabling unified packaging, indexing, and annotation of visual, point cloud, acoustic, and environmental sensing data corresponding to the same spatial location.
 Each inspection point refers to a planned stop along the inspection route, where the robot is instructed to pause during execution.
 These points are typically situated at key equipment locations or safety-critical areas and serve as standard observation positions.
 During the stop, the robot remains stationary for a short duration to facilitate synchronized multimodal data collection, ensuring spatial and temporal consistency across modalities.
 This consistency is critical for subsequent data organization and annotation.
+To protect personal privacy, some videos containing human subjects were processed before public release, with all visible human faces anonymized by mosaic masking.

 In practical deployment, the dwell time at each inspection point is approximately 10 seconds to 15 seconds.
 During this period, RGB video, thermal infrared video, and audio are recorded continuously, resulting in point-level audiovisual data.
 Meanwhile, 3D point cloud data are captured over a span of approximately 3 seconds to obtain stable geometric representations.
 As a result, each inspection point is associated with a 10–15 second RGB video segment, temporally aligned with the corresponding thermal, acoustic, and point cloud data, providing a comprehensive multimodal description of the location.